handrews/OpenAPI-Specification/src/oas.md

 Data types in the OAS are based on the types defined by the [[JSON-Schema-Validation-2020-12|JSON Schema Validation Specification draft 2020-12]] [Section 6.1.1](https://www.ietf.org/archive/id/draft-bhutton-json-schema-validation-01.html#section-6.1.1):
 "null", "boolean", "object", "array", "number", "string", or "integer".
-Models are defined using the [Schema Object](#schema-object), which is a superset of the JSON Schema Specification Draft 2020-12.
+Models are defined using the [Schema Object](#schema-object), which is a superset of the JSON Schema Specification draft 2020-12.

 JSON Schema keywords and `format` values operate on JSON "instances" which may be one of the six JSON data types, "null", "boolean", "object", "array", "number", or "string", with certain keywords and formats only applying to a specific type.
 For example, the `pattern` keyword and the `date-time` format only apply to strings, and treat any instance of the other five types as _automatically valid._ This means JSON Schema keywords and formats do **NOT** implicitly require the expected type.
 Use the `type` keyword to explicitly constrain the type.